Chouquettes: French Cream Puff Recipe

 Glaze: 1 egg yolk, mixed with 1 teaspoon milk

 2. Heat the water, salt, sugar, and butter in a small saucepan, stirring, until the butter is melted.
 Remove from heat and dump all the flour in at once.
-Stir rapidly until the mixture is smooth and pulls away from the sides of the pan.
+Put the pan back on the heat and stir rapidly until the mixture is smooth and pulls away from the sides of the pan.

 3. Allow dough to cool for two minutes, then briskly beat in the eggs, one at a time, until smooth and shiny.

-5. Place the mounds evenly-spaced apart on the baking sheet.
-Brush the top of each mound with some of the egg glaze then press coarse sugar crystals over the top and sides of each mound.
+5. Place the mounds evenly-spaced apart on the baking sheet(s).
+Brush the top of each mound with some of the egg glaze then press pearl sugar crystals over the top and sides of each mound.
 Use a lot.
 Once the puffs expand rise, you’ll appreciate the extra effort (and sugar.)

 (If you want to make them crispier, you can poke a hole in the side with a knife after you take them out of the oven to let the steam escape.)